 Addicts enrolling in a treatment program can expect to be immersed in the recovery process.
 While every treatment facility is different, the various programs share one common purpose: to promote healing and sobriety.

 Before professionals at the treatment center can develop a personalized plan of action, doctors and psychiatrists will assess the client’s overall health.
-Once theses assessments have been completed, the addict will begin several types of therapy.
+Once these assessments have been completed, the addict will begin several types of therapy.

-Most clients will engage in talk therapy, the practice of speaking with either an individual therapist or as part of a group.
+- Talk Therapy.
+The practice of speaking with either an individual therapist or as part of a group.
 There they will discuss any and all drug abuse issues, including why they started using and their reasons for seeking treatment.